BinaryMelodies/simple-x86-boot/README.md

 * Netwide Assembler
 * Make
+* Bare metal GCC compilers for ia16, i686 and x86_64
-* QEMU system emulator for 386 and x86-64
+* QEMU system emulator for i386 and x86_64